 Custard, we British adore it.
 I adore it.
-Poured over hot fruit pies, puddled around steaming puds.
+Pour over hot fruit pies, or puddle around steaming puds.
 We simply cannot get enough of this delicious dessert accompaniment.
-Easily bought ready made in cartons, or from the chilled cabinet in supermarkets.
+So easily bought, ready made in cartons, or from the chilled cabinet in supermarkets.
 Also deliciously made using ‘Birds’ custard powder.
 While all of these are good options, the very best is to make your own, from scratch, at home.
 Let me show you my simple, yet Luxury Homemade Vanilla Bean Custard.

 Since this recipe uses fresh egg yolks and cornflour, it is virtually foolproof.
 And also gluten free!
 Indeed, it takes no longer to create this fresh custard from scratch, than it does to make a jug of ‘Birds’ custard by hand.
 Yet the taste is far superior in every single imaginable way.
 Creamy, with a distinct vanilla flavour.
 Also known as Creme Anglaise, this is THE custard to serve alongside a hot dessert.

 As egg yolks are essential to a great custard, it really does make sense to buy free range or organic eggs.
 While you are rewarded with deeply golden yolks, it’s handy to know that the whites can be frozen for up to one month.
 Simply defrost, bring up to room temperature and bake a Pavlova, such as my Mixed Berry Pavlova.